 Much of this work was carried out by the “secretariat”, supplied by the Association of Optometrists (AOP).
 This work spanned NHS matters, Whitley Council services for General Ophthalmic Service fee negotiation and other Parliamentary affairs.
 In addition, grants were awarded to the Optical Information Council, London Refraction Hospital and other bodies, such as the British Optical Association, to run continuing education and training courses.

-In 1980 the profession came under attack from the media and commercial interests.
-The Fund allocated £20,000 to a defensive response in partnership with the AOP.
-In later years, Fund was a significant contributor to the defence to Inland Revenue’s (currently known as Her Majesty’s Revenue and Customs) VAT dispute, in a joint coordinated response lead by the AOP.
+In the 1980s The Fund set aside reserves to create a a defensive response in partnership with the AOP.
+This was used to defend the profession when it came under attack from the media and in later years contributed to the defence to Inland Revenue’s VAT dispute, in a joint coordinated response lead by the AOP.

 The Administrators continued to manage the Fund as its founders had envisaged, until developments led them to re-evaluate their role.
 A statutory levy was initiated by LOCs, payable by all practices, to run local affairs.
 In 2007, the AOP, Federation of Dispensing Opticians and the Association of British Dispensing Opticians formed the LOC Support Unit (LOCSU), funded by LOCs by an extension of this statutory levy.